 Max Planck School Matter to Life

-- Generous financial, residential & medical insurance support
+- Generous financial & medical insurance support

 - Excellent research opportunities